multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 **Inputs:**

 - nodeId:
-  **- Control** : full control
+  - **Control** : full control
-  **- Checks** : there’s a check on whether the minipool is valid.
+    - **Checks** : there’s a check on whether the minipool is valid.
-  **- Impact** : Id of minipool which will be canceled and funds will returned to owner.
+  - **Impact** : Id of minipool which will be canceled and funds will returned to owner.
 - msg.sender:
-  **- Control** : onlyOwner of minipool can call
+  - **Control** : onlyOwner of minipool can call
-  **- Checks** :onlyOwner(index);
+    - **Checks** :onlyOwner(index);
-  **- Impact** : only the owner should be able to call this function. otherwise, users will maliciously close other people’s pools to get more rewards.
+  - **Impact** : only the owner should be able to call this function. otherwise, users will maliciously close other people’s pools to get more rewards.

 **Function call analysis**

 - \_cancelMinipoolAndReturnFunds()
-  **- What is controllable?** thenodeIDis controllable.
+  - **What is controllable?** thenodeIDis controllable.
-  **- If return value controllable, how is it used and how can it go wrong?** there isn’t return value here.
+  - **If return value controllable, how is it used and how can it go wrong?** there isn’t return value here.
-  **- What happens if it reverts, reenters, or does other unusual control flow?** can be reverted if there aren’t enough native tokens for withdraw.
+  - **What happens if it reverts, reenters, or does other unusual control flow?** can be reverted if there aren’t enough native tokens for withdraw.
 - owner.safeTransferETH()
-  **- What is controllable?** nothing controllable
+  - **What is controllable?** nothing controllable
-  **- If return value controllable, how is it used and how can it go wrong?** there isn’t return value here.
+  - **If return value controllable, how is it used and how can it go wrong?** there isn’t return value here.
-  **- What happens if it reverts, reenters, or does other unusual control flow?** no problems
+  - **What happens if it reverts, reenters, or does other unusual control flow?** no problems
 - vault.withdrawAVAX()
-  **- What is controllable?** nothing controllable
+  - **What is controllable?** nothing controllable
-  **- If return value controllable, how is it used and how can it go wrong?** there isn’t a return value here
+  - **If return value controllable, how is it used and how can it go wrong?** there isn’t a return value here
-  **- What happens if it reverts, reenters, or does other unusual control flow?** will revert if contract has not enough shares
+  - **What happens if it reverts, reenters, or does other unusual control flow?** will revert if contract has not enough shares

-**Function:\_cancelMinipoolAndReturnFunds()**
+### Function:\_cancelMinipoolAndReturnFunds()\*\*

 **Intended behavior:**